1. Choose a Name for Your LLC

 8. Foreign LLCs

 To do business in New Jersey, all LLCs organized outside of the state must register with the New Jersey Division of Revenue.
 Foreign LLCs must appoint a registered agent for service of process physically located in New Jersey.
 To register, file a Public Records Filing for New Business Entity.
-The application may be filed online or by mail.
+The application may be filed by mail or online through the Divsion of Revenue Business Formation web portal.
 The filing fee is $125.
+You must pay an additional $3.50 if you file online and pay by credit card.
 The application must be accompanied by a certificate of good standing or similar document from the LLC's home state.